Two days a week were spent working at the Diverse Wildlife Sanctuaries project which are both busy and staff appreciate…

-Go on an experience of a lifetime in South Africa as you volunteer for the conservation of the Maring Big Five species!
+Go on an experience of a lifetime in South Africa as you volunteer for the conservation of the Maring Big 5 species!
 Gain hands-on experience working in marine conservation with this highly reputable organization.

 Program Highlights: